karakun/openwebstart-page/installation.md

 1. Browse to <span class="my-karakun">Open</span>WebStart at `C:\Program Files\OpenWebStart\javaws`.
 1. Click **Open** to associate this JNLP file with <span class="my-karakun">Open</span>WebStart.

-Alternatively, you can run your Java Web Start applications (.jnlp file suffix) with `javaws` in the Terminal.
+Alternatively, you can run your Java Web Start apps (.JNLP suffix) with `javaws` in the Terminal:
 Example: `C:\Program Files\OpenWebStart\javaws -nosecurity -Xnofork -jnlp myApp.jnlp`

 # How to Uninstall <span class="my-karakun">Open</span>WebStart